zorael/kameloso/README.md

 ## Windows

 **kameloso** uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
-It is the de facto standard library for making secure connections in the Posix sphere (Linux, macOS, ...), but not so on Windows.
-If you run into errors about missing SSL libraries when attempting to connect on Windows, pass the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows **v1.1.\***](https://slproweb.com/products/Win32OpenSSL.html).
+It is the de facto standard library for such in the Posix sphere (Linux, macOS, ...), but not so on Windows.
+If you run into errors about missing SSL libraries when attempting to connect on Windows, pass the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows v1.1.\***](https://slproweb.com/products/Win32OpenSSL.html).
 Make sure to opt to install to Windows system directories when asked.

 # Roadmap

 * pipedream zero: **no compiler segfaults** ([#18026](https://issues.dlang.org/show_bug.cgi?id=18026), [#20562](https://issues.dlang.org/show_bug.cgi?id=20562))
 * please send help: Windows Secure Channel SSL
-* **more pairs of eyes**
+* **more pairs of eyes** (if you don't test it, it's broken)

 # Built with